Do you ever get that uncomfortable feeling like you’re being watched or tracked online?

 - Block ads, malware, adware, trackers, phishing (You have three options here: various browser add-ons/extensions, a good VPN with an ad/malware-blocker (Perfect Privacy), or the eBlocker device.)

 - Say goodbye to Google (Delete it all, pull the plug, and never look back.)

 - Use privacy-friendly search engines (You can get the same results, but without the monitoring and tracking – see Searx, StartPage or DuckDuckGo.)

-- Stop using free/unsecured email (Say goodbye to Gmail and hello to ProtonMail or Mailfence.)
+- Stop using free/unsecured email (Say goodbye to Gmail and hello to Mailfence.)

-- Secure your router – secure all your electronics (See this guide for setting up a VPN router.)
+- Secure your router – secure all your electronics (See the VPN router guide for a detailed overview.)

 - Say no to “home assistants” (They’re not worth the loss of privacy.)